Warren County bed tax supports new wintertime attraction

 Queensbury Supervisor-at-Large Doug Beaty repeatedly voiced concerns during both the finance committee meeting and the board meeting, but ultimately voted in favor.

-The attraction would run from November to March at the Fort William Henry and finally bridge the gap making Lake George a year-round tourist destination, proponents said.
+The attraction would run from November to March at Fort William Henry and bridge the gap to making Lake George a year-round tourist destination, proponents said.